HiDiHlabs/hmap/README.md

 # Python Heatmap Package

-This project is about the implementation of a conveneint heatmap plotting package in python
+This project is about the implementation of a convenient heatmap plotting package in python.